qincz/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ### Cyberinfrastructure and Technical Support Staff

 The Cyberinfrastructure and Technical Support (CTS) staff coordinates development and management of the OMF Science Gateway, and online platform for collaborativec governance and standards.
-CTS works to to identify or develop tools and processes which serve to lower the technical barriers towards adoption of OMF standards, and ways to best deploy these tools to enable their use by modeling scientists.
+CTS works to identify or develop tools and processes which serve to lower the technical barriers towards adoption of OMF standards, and ways to best deploy these tools to enable their use by modeling scientists.
 CTS staff assist the EOWG in developing online training modules and making them available on the OMF Gateway

 ### Affiliated Students Association